jethas-bennettjones/jest-preset-angular/website/versioned_docs/version-11.x/guides/angular-13+.md

 ESM package format.
 Similar to Angular packages, Jest doesn't understand `.mjs` files which are in these new format libraries in Jest **CommonJS** mode.

-To fix this issue, one should modify `transformIgnorePatterns` to be as following:
+To fix this issue, change `transformIgnorePatterns` to be as follows:

 ```js
 // jest.config.js